Character varieties of a transitioning Coxeter 4-orbifold: Right-angled cusp groups in hyperbolic and AdS geometry

 Note that for an AdS cusp group the four planes necessarily satisfy the orthogonality conditions as in a rectangle, and therefore two of them are spacelike and two timelike.
 We will show the following proposition, which is the AdS version of Proposition \ref{prop rect group hyp}.

 \begin{prop} Let $\rho\colon \Gamma_{\mathrm{rect}}\to\Isom(\AdS^3)$ be a representation whose image is a cusp group.
-For all nearby representations whose image is not a cusp group, exactly one of the following possibilities holds: \begin{enumerate} \item The two spacelike planes are disjoint in $\AdS^3\cup \partial\AdS^3$, whereas the two timelike planes intersect in a timelike geodesic of $\AdS^3$; \item The two spacelike planes intersect in $\AdS^3$, whereas the two timelike planes intersect in a spacelike geodesic of $\AdS^3$. \end{enumerate} \end{prop}
+For all nearby representations whose image is not a cusp group, exactly one of the following possibilities holds: \begin{enumerate} \item The {ideal closures of the} two spacelike planes are disjoint in $\overline{\AdS}^3$, whereas the two timelike planes intersect in a timelike geodesic of $\AdS^3$; \item The two spacelike planes intersect in $\AdS^3$, whereas the two timelike planes intersect in {two spacelike geodesics} of $\AdS^3$. \end{enumerate} \end{prop}

 Proposition \ref{prop rect group ads} follows from the more general Proposition \ref{prop rect group ads collapsed} below, which also includes the collapsed case.
 We will consider only the degeneration of cusp groups to a collapsed cusp group when the two planes which coincide are spacelike, as in the following definition: